libsql/hrana-client-ts/README.md

 [github]: https://github.com/libsql/hrana-client-ts/
 [npm]: https://www.npmjs.com/package/@libsql/hrana-client

 This package implements a Hrana client for TypeScript.
-Hrana is the protocol for connecting to sqld using WebSockets or HTTP.
+Hrana is the protocol for connecting to sqld using WebSocket or HTTP.

 > This package is intended mostly for internal use.
 Consider using the [`@libsql/client`][libsql-client] package, which will use Hrana automatically.